joshbarber/life-memories-project/README.md

 Life Memories is a MERN CRUD project inspired by Instagram where users can upload an image along with any thoughts or comments they have with the assocaited images.

 ### To run the app:
-On the server side, make sure to type the commands `npm install body-parser cors express mongoose nodemon`
+Commands: On the server side, make sure to type the commands `npm install body-parser cors express mongoose nodemon`
+Server: Run on `port 5000`

 ### Tools Used
 React.js, Express.js MongoDB Atlas Cloud Server, Axios, Redux